Ate329/ESPGIF_SSD1306/README.md

 I used an online GIF editer called [EZGIF](https://ezgif.com) to adjust my GIF to the resolution I want and the size can be loaded into ESP8266.
 (Due to the fact that most ESP8266 development boards have little flash memory)

-The change in each file will be described in detail in the README of each folder.
+The change in each file will be described in detail in the README in each folder.

 ## Wiring